SkylineCommunications/dataminer-docs/connector-help/connector_help/Axon_ACP_2HS10.md

 The 2HS10 is a dual channel ultra high-quality down converter.

-The **Axon ACP 2HS10** driver is used to configure and monitor the 2HS10 card.
+The **Axon ACP 2HS10** connector is used to configure and monitor the 2HS10 card.

 ## About